jpangburn/flow_meter/README.md

 ```

 If you see something else, check the `errors` section below.

 7. Once the previous step was successful, you need to use `File->Save Copy...` to save this file to the pico as main.py (i.e. the file `asyncversion.py` gets saved to the pico as `main.py` because that's what MicroPython looks for.
 If it's done correctly your save window on the Pico W should look like: <img width="801" alt="Screen Shot 2022-08-31 at 1 07 33 PM" src="https://user-images.githubusercontent.com/4357286/187772390-3725edf0-0f6f-4eb9-9ed8-fae04ef03ed2.png">

 8. Hook up the sensor so the ground is connected to a pico ground pin, the positive is connected to the pico's 3.3v output pin which is labeled `3V3(OUT)` on the pinout, and the yellow sensor lead is connected to the `GP0` pin, which is pin #1 (the top left pin).

 9. Blow in the sensor so it spins the measuring blades (you'll hear it spin) and then make sure it registers some fraction of a gallon on the next minute update.
 The line `executed update_latest_ticks_per_minute with -1 (or -0.0 gallons) at 19:45 GMT` should go from -1 to some positive integer value.

 10. Provide power to the pico and install it wherever you want to measure your water flow.

 ## Web interface

 Having this hooked to your computer would be pretty useless, so there's a web interface.
 Look at the IP address assigned to the Pico W in the output where it says something like `ip = 192.168.2.113`.
-Then go to http://192.168.2.113 (except whatever your IP address is) or you can try http://pybd if you have DNS setup correctly through DHCP on your local network (many people do not so this likely won't work for you).
+Then go to http://192.168.2.113 (except whatever your IP address is) or you can try http://pybd if you have DNS setup correctly through DHCP on your local network (many people do not so this likely won't work for you) as `pybd` is the pico's default name.

+I suggest you use your router settings to assign the pico an IP address (and/or different DNS name) so you don't have to worry if the IP changes from DHCP.

 ## Troubleshooting